storybookjs/react-native/addons/addon-contexts/README.md

 Allow this contextual environment to be opt-out optionally in toolbar.
 When set to `true`, an **Off** option will be shown at first in the toolbar menu in your Storybook.

-## 📓 Notes
+## 📔 Notes

+1. You can use this addon to inject any valid components, that is why `icon`, and `params` can be just optional.
+2. As mentioned, extra contextual environment setups can be added at the story level.
+Please make sure they are passed via the second argument as `{ contexts: [{ /* extra contexts */ }}`.
-1. Additional params can be appended at the story level later (make sure it goes with the correct `title`); however, they are never be able to overridden the default setups.
+3. Additional `params` can be "appended" into an existed setups at the story level too (make sure it goes with the correct `title`); however, they are never be able to overridden the default setups.
 So it is important to have non-collided names.
-2. The addon will persist the selected params between stories at run-time (similar to other addons).
+4. The addon will persist the selected params (the addon state) between stories at run-time (similar to other addons).
 If the active param were gone after story switching, it fallback to the default then the first.
-3. Rule of thumbs, whenever collisions were possible, always the first wins.
+As a rule of thumbs, whenever collisions made possible, always the first wins.

 ## 📖 License